HStewartGitHome/BlazorImgButton/readme.md

 A couple of things I ran into that I am wondering about to make it more generic.
 1. I was required to make 2 separate CCS entries in the file.
 It would be nice to be able to past down the paths for different images.
 2. I had to make the size of image the same as on the screen.
-3. CSS file must reside in component directory and not where razor client is at.
+3. CSS file must reside in component directory and not where razor page is at.